PratikDarak/secure-timed-storage/README.md

 ## Features

-- **Encryption**: Encrypts data before storing it in localStorage using AES encryption from `crypto-js`.
+- **Optional Encryption**: Encrypts data before storing it in localStorage using AES encryption from `crypto-js` if an encryption key is provided.
 - **Decryption**: Decrypts data when retrieving it from localStorage.
 - **Expiry**: Supports setting an expiry time for stored data, automatically removing it after expiration.
 - **TypeScript Support**: Fully written in TypeScript for type safety and enhanced developer experience.